Birmingham City Council: 2023 section 114 finances notice

 On 5 September 2023, Birmingham City Council issued a section 114 notice, being the local government equivalent of bankruptcy, stopping all future spending with the exception of money for statutory services, including the protection of vulnerable people.
 The leader of the Labour authority stated that the notice was a necessary step to get Birmingham back into a sound financial footing.
 The government subsequently appointed commissioners to oversee the running of the council under emergency measures.
-The bankruptcy has been ascribed to equal pay liabilities plus a disastrous implementation of an ERP system.
+The bankruptcy has been ascribed to equal pay liabilities plus a disastrous implementation of an Oracle ERP system.

 When the council issued the section 114 notice, it had forecast the reserves would go into a nominal £677.9 million deficit, but when the 2022-2024 accounts were published in July 2025 they showed the reserves had been £784.7 million in credit, more that £1 billion better than forecast.
 Independent accountants said the forecast had been "based on unaudited and materially incorrect information", and a group of 34 experts in accounting, finance and local government called for a public inquiry to investigate the section 114 notice decision.

+As of 3 February 2026, Birmingham City Council is no longer effectively bankrupt, though The Guardian reported the negative effect of the period, which includes raising council tax by 17.5% over two years, cutting services previously provided by the council, and sales of council-owned assets bringing in £750 million.
+As of February 2026, the council is planning more spending and investment in services.